 The main works have now been completed.
 View St Martin's Churchyard landscape plan.
 Some changes to these plans were made during the on site works.

-We want to set up some community events to involve local people in spring 2021 if circumstances allow.
+We want to set up some community events to involve local people.

 If you would like to participate, please email firstname.lastname@example.org.

 Works including creating a wildlife hedge, adding picnic tables, planting fruit trees and pollinator plant beds, creating wildflower meadow areas to complement patches and colourful spring bulbs have now been completed.

 Please have a look at the Castle Park landscape plan

 Regular gardening sessions will be taking place here every second Thursday of the month between 10am and 3pm.
 Please come along to find out more about the works and how you can get involved;

 - 9 December